Net-Burst.Net

 The Seldom-Understood Goal of Healing

 Sometimes a host (the alter who is most often in control) sees it as a failure to let other alters ever take control and interact with the real world.
 For a host to retreat from the real world out of fear and leave other alters floundering might indeed be a failure on the host’s part but it is entirely different to let other alters take over for a little while in a safe environment so that they can break their mentally crippling isolation by expressing themselves and learn about the real world.
 If it can be achieved, the ideal safe environment is where a more experienced alter remains aware of what is happening and is able to guide the alter should the need arise and even, in an emergency, regain control.
-If this skill has not yet been learnt, however, letting the alter take over is still safe and desirable if a trustworthy counselor or friend who understands D.I.D. is present.
+If this skill has not yet been learned, however, letting the alter take over is still safe and desirable if a trustworthy counselor or friend who understands D.I.D. is present.

 Some hosts (or even counselors) might mistakenly regard it as dissociation to let other alters come out and relate to the real world, but it is actually the opposite.
 Whereas to dissociate is to be in denial of an aspect of reality, freeing one’s alters to relate to the real world is both acknowledging the reality of having alters and is helping alters discover current reality.

 If for years you kept a baby locked in a room 24/7 with nothing but four walls to see, no one to communicate with and nothing such a book or television to learn from, the baby might grow physically but mentally he would never grow.
-Likewise, not letting alters interact with the real world is an act of cruelty that stops little alters from ever growing up and prevents older alters from learning new things and seeing through the lies that have kept them reeling in the inner pain of fear or guilt or with shattered self-esteem or unaware of God’s eagerness to befriend and help them.
+Likewise, not letting alters interact with the real world is an act of cruelty that stops little alters from ever growing up, and it prevents older alters from learning new things and seeing through the lies that have kept them reeling in the inner pain of fear or guilt or with shattered self-esteem or unaware of God’s eagerness to befriend and help them.

 The goal of healing is not to gain control of your alters nor to end switching from alter to alter.
 Rather, the goal is to gain control of your full intellectual, emotional and spiritual capacity, and switching is a vital stage in achieving that goal.
 Not every counselor realizes this.
-Some mistakenly presume that if switching has ended, the person has become “normal” and so must be “healed.”
+Some mistakenly presume that if switching has ended, the person has become ‘normal” and so must be ‘healed.’
 In reality, however, if parts of the person are still suppressed, that person is functioning far below his or her full capacity.

 If all alters are sufficiently allowed access to the real world they will each gradually mature and grow more and more alike, thus making switching increasingly less dramatic for the person and less detectable by other people.
 Eventually, the alters will become so alike that they will see no point in remaining separated from each other and they will gradually merge until there is no switching, simply because they are all empowered and truly one.
 To stop switching while there are still separate alters, however, would be to short-circuit the entire process and prevent healing.